 Photography and Artificial Intelligence

-Walter Benjamin, reflecting on art in the age of mechanical reproduction, wondered whether the aura was destined to vanish; today we might ask ourselves whether the algorithm is creating a new aura, made of suggestion and simulacrum.
+Reflecting on art in the age of mechanical reproduction, Walter Benjamin wondered whether the aura of the artwork was destined to disappear.
+Today, we might ask whether the algorithm is creating a new kind of aura, one composed of suggestion and simulacrum.

-Alongside my work as a documentary photographer (see my biographical notes), I carry with me a background that began long ago: as a young man I studied computer science, graduating in Information Science at the University of Bologna.
-This double gaze – both technical and visual – has allowed me over the years to follow closely technological innovations, especially those related to the image, making me feel part of a dialogue that intertwines disciplines that might seem distant.
+Alongside my work as a documentary photographer (see my biographical notes), I have a background in computer science, having graduated in Information Sciences from the University of Bologna.
+This path has enabled me to develop a dual perspective — both algorithmic and photographic — and to follow technological developments closely, particularly those relating to imagery, while feeling part of a dialogue that brings together disciplines which at first glance may seem far apart.

 PROJECTS